 For the ultra-low perspective of carrying the ball, it would have been impossible to push a conventional camera dolly anywhere nearly as fast as a college player can run.
 So a Jeep trailer-hitch rig was created to mount the camera an inch off the ground to follow quarterback Jaymason Lee on the field's running track.

-Fantastic Plastic's Todd Terry wrote and directed the commercial, with Phil Schmidt producing.
+Fantastic Plastic's Todd Terry wrote and directed the commercial.
 Joey Skelton edited and color graded the production, and created the sound design as well.
 Los Angeles voice actor Kyle Chapple provided the narration, with John Rice on the announcer tag at the end.

 We can't say enough good things about A&M Athletic Director Bryan Hicks and equipment manager Hank Harris.
 Hank coordinated all the people and locations, and even got us one of A&M legend John Stallworth's actual playing jerseys to use as a prop.
 We were very careful with it... promise.